-ART 403 (3) Advanced Painting and Drawing-This studio course continues the practice, study, and craft of both drawing and painting laid out by ART 381 and ART 233 with additional attention given to research skills and focused expression of the disciplines through a studio classroom setting.
-Course will prepare the student for either painting or drawing directed studies, depending on student's choice of emphasis.
-Prerequisites: ART 231, 233, and 381.
+ART 403 (3) Studies in Painting & Drawing-This studio course continues the practice, study, and craft of painting and/or drawing laid out by ART 381 and ART 233 with additional attention given to research skills and focused expression of the disciplines through a studio classroom setting.
+Course will prepare the student for painting or drawing directed studies (depending on student's choice of emphasis).
+This course may (with professor's permission) be repeated as a substitute for directed studies.
+Repeatable.
+Pre-requisites: ART 233, 381.
+ART 231 is strongly recommended as pre-requisite or taken concurrently.
 Fee.